ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/environment/os/README.md

 This section will discuss setting up your development environment using VSCode and PlatformIO.

-VSCode and PlatformIO offer one of the most well-developed and flexible development environments for using Ark and IoT.
+VSCode and PlatformIO offer one of the most well-developed and flexible development environments for using ARK and IoT.
 It even has quite a few helpful development plugins as well (linters, git, snippets, etc).

 This setup is geared more towards advanced users; those who already know their way around an IDE, have coding experience, a basic understanding of IoT, and want to have more control over their projects.